Tap Water Safe

 Source of Water in Bora Bora, French Polynesia

-Tap water in Bora Bora is primarily sourced from rainwater collection and underground freshwater springs.
+Tap water in Bora Bora primarily comes from rainwater catchment systems, capturing rainfall from rooftops and reservoirs.

 Bora Bora Drinking Fountains